berkanbugday/motorove/README.md

 - **Strict Mode**: Prevents phantom dependencies

 ## 🤝 Contributing

+Please read our [Contributing Guidelines](./docs/CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests.

 1. Create a feature branch from `main`
 2. Make your changes